-(a) Describe in detail any three Object Oriented Programming principles.
-Illustrate 11. with suitable examples. (b) What is Java Runtime Environment?
+- 11. (a) Describe in detail any three Object Oriented Programming principles.
+Illustrate with suitable examples. - (b) What is Java Runtime Environment?
 What is the role of Java Virtual Machine in it?

-OR 12. (a) Explain automatic type conversion in Java with an example.
-What are the two conditions required for it? (b) Explain in detail the primitive data types in Java.
-8 (a) Using a suitable Java program explain the difference between private and public members in the context of inheritance. (b) Is it possible to use the keyword super within a static method?
+- 12. (a) Explain automatic type conversion in Java with an example.
+What are the two conditions required for it? - (b) Explain in detail the primitive data types in Java. - 13. (a) Using a suitable Java program explain the difference between private and public members in the context of inheritance. - (b) Is it possible to use the keyword super within a static method?
 Give justification for your answer.

-OR 14. (a) Outline the significance of String class in Java and list any of its five built in functions. (b) Write a Java program to show the significance of method overriding in achieving run time polymorphism.
-Discuss the difference between method overriding and method overloading (a) Explain in detail about byte streams and character streams with suitable code 15. samples. (b) Describe in detail about exception handling, try block and catch clause with the help of a suitable Java program.
-8 (a) Write a program to establish socket connection between a client and server.
-Let 16. the client enter two numbers to the server.
-The server adds the numbers and send back the sum to the client. (b) Explain throw, throws and finally constructs with the help of a Java program.
-6 17. (a) Describe in detail the creation of a thread using the Runnable interface and the Thread class with suitable examples.
-10 (b) Explain List Interface.
+- 14. (a) Outline the significance of String class in Java and list any of its five built in functions. - (b) Outline the significance of String class in Java and list any of its five built in functions' - 15. (a) Explain in detail about byte streams and character streams with suitable code samples. - (b) Describe in detail about exception handling, try block and catch clause with the help of a suitable Java program.

+- 16. (a) Write a program to establish socket connection between a client and server.
+Let the client enter two numbers to the server.
+The server adds the numbers and send back the sum to the client. - (b) Explain throw, throws and finally constructs with the help of a Java program.
+6 - 17. (a) HDescribe in detail the creation of a thread using the Runnable interface and the Thread class with suitable examples. - (b) Explain List Interface.
 Mention any two exceptions thrown by its methods.
+4

-4 OR.
-18. (a) Explain in detail the Delegation Event model for event handling in Java.
-7 (b) Write a simple program by extending appropriate class to demonstrate the working of threads in java.
-7 (a) Write a Java program to demonstrate the use of JLabel and JButton by adding 19. them to JFrame. (b) Explain the step-by-step procedure of using Java Database Connectivity in Java programs.
-7 OR20. (a) Explain the class hierarchy of Java Swing components.
-7 using JDBC.
+- 18. (a) Explain in detail the Delegation Event model for event handling in Java. - (b) Write a simple program by extending appropriate class to demonstrate the working of threads in java. - 19. (a) Write a Java program to demonstrate the use of JLabel and JButton by adding them to JFrame.

+(b) Explain the step-by-step procedure of using Java Database Connectivity in Java programs.

-(b) Write a Java Program to create a student table and to add student details to it
+- (a) Explain the class hierarchy of Java Swing components.
+20. - (b) Write a Java Program to create a student table and to add student details to it using JDBC.

-B24CS1L01 INDUSTRIAL PROGRAMMING LAB L Т P S CREDIT YEAR OF INTRODUCTION LAD 0 0 3 3 2 2024
+B24CS1L01 INDUSTRIAL PROGRAMMING LAB L Т Р S CREDIT YEAR OF INTRODUCTION LAD 0 0 3 3 2 2024